Meet the Staff

-The CANO (Child Advocates of Northeast Oklahoma) professional staff works diligently to ensure there are CASA Volunteers to help abused or neglected children have a caring, consistent adult to advocate for his/her well-being while in foster care.
+The professional staff of Child Advocates of Northeast Oklahoma works diligently to ensure there are CASA Volunteers to help abused or neglected children have a caring, consistent adult to advocate for his/her well-being while in foster care.
 Because of their efforts, CANO Volunteers worked with 236 children involved in 106 court cases in the agency’s five counties during the July 2015 through June 2016 period.

 In October, Angela’s service to CASA and our community was recognized when she received the Leading Ladies Award for a Non-Profit.
 The award was sponsored by the Claremore Area Chamber of Commerce and Claremore Main Street.
 Additional recognition in 2016 included being appointed by the National Court Appointed Special Advocates (CASA) Association as a member of its newly formed Suburban Leadership Council.

 Angela graduated from Oklahoma State University with a Bachelor of Science in Journalism with Honors and has an Associate of Arts Degree in Radio/TV/Film from Northeastern Oklahoma A&M Junior College.

 Angela resides in Claremore with her husband and two children.

 Emily has served as Assistant Director of Child Advocates of Northeast Oklahoma since February 2012.
 Previously, she worked for DHS Child Welfare as both a permanency worker assisting with reuniting families and as an investigator on referrals received involving abuse and neglect.